M.A. degree program in experimental psychology

 -------------------------------------------------------------------------

-Either 36 credits or 30 credits and a thesis, for which one opts by registering for Psychology 7781G, a three-credit course.
-The three required courses include Psychology 7703G, 7705G and 7706G.
-The remainder of each student's program consists of elective courses.
+Students must complete 36 credits and receive a passing grade on the comprehensive examination.
+Four required courses are Psychology 7701G, 7703G, 7705G, and 7706G.
+The remaining required credits are derived from elective courses.
 Courses offered toward the degree must be 7000-level courses or higher.
 The comprehensive examination is a requirement of the program and students are eligible to take it when they have registered for their 24th credit.